Admissions Lawsuit: Round Two

 “Harvard bears the burden to show that its use of race is narrowly tailored,” Dreiband said.
 “And what we see what the record reflects in this case is the current use of race is quite, in fact, expansive.….And so what we see is a class that year over year is racially balanced within a very narrow range.”

-David Hinojosa of the Lawyers’ Committee for Civil Rights Under Law and Jin Hee Lee of the NAACP Legal Defense and Education Fund both spoke in Harvard’s favor.
-Both of them cited examples of Harvard students who had stressed their Asian American identity and experiences of discrimination in their applications, and were received favorably by the admissions office.
-“Ninety-four percent of student applicants [to Harvard] are rejected, including black and Latinx students with high academic ratings,” Hinojosa said on behalf of a group of student amici.
-“The overwhelming evidence in this case—including hundreds of student files reviewed, all applications in the record—shows that Harvard’s admissions process is consistent with the 40- years-plus precedent, grounded in an individualized review that is narrowly tailored to achieve Harvard’s compelling interest in student body diversity.”
+David Hinojosa of Lawyers’ Committee for Civil Rights Under Law and Jin Hee Lee of the NAACP Legal Defense and Education Fund both spoke in Harvard’s favor.
+“The overwhelming evidence in this case—including hundreds of student files reviewed, all applications in the record—shows that Harvard’s admissions process is consistent with the 40-years-plus precedent, grounded in an individualized review that is narrowly tailored to achieve Harvard’s compelling interest in student-body diversity,” Hinojosa said.

 Burroughs’s 2019 decision was issued about a year after the trial began in October 2018.
 “Harvard’s admissions program has been designed and implemented in a manner that allows every application to be reviewed in a holistic manner consistent with the guidance set forth by the Supreme Court,” she wrote then.
-The plaintiff in the case “did not present a single admissions file that reflected any discriminatory animus, or even an application of an Asian American who it contended should have or would have been admitted absent an unfairly deflated personal rating.”
+A decision from the appeals court is expected in the next several months.